 Think Ahead Mentoring

-Open to postdocs, research associates, assistants, and fellows, university teachers, teaching fellows, and new lecturers at the University of Sheffield!
+Open to postdocs, research associates, assistants, and fellows, university teachers, teaching fellows, and all academic staff at the University of Sheffield!

 We will match you with a mentor outside your own dept who can help you develop your career here, or into your next position whether that is within the academic environment, or in one of the hundreds of alternative career paths.